 In his own words: “For me, ESP wasn’t just a summer program, it was my first experience at building friendships and ultimately a community at Case.
 Maintaining these friendships over the years has really made Case Western feel like home for me.”

 Intended Major: Medical Anthropology

-I am Aylisa Grenald, a 2017 graduate of Horizon Science Academy of Lorain, where I earned an honors diploma.
-I am from Lorain, Ohio.
-At Horizon, I was the media coordinator for my robotics team, I participated in many intercultural language competitions where I would sing in Turkish, and I also won many awards from science fairs and math competitions.
-Also I have participated in the Concept Young Scholars Program and the National Society of High School Scholars.
-I have dreamed of coming to Case Western Reserve University ever since my first campus visit in the 9th grade.
-I plan to be in the Pre-Medicine program with a possible major in Medical Anthropology.
-I also have many creative interests in art and music, and I plan to explore them in clubs or other activities throughout my undergrad years.
-After graduation, I will go to medical school and then pursue my ultimate dream of becoming a traveling pediatrician to help children all over the world.
-This is me at a robotics competition next to a show-bot.
-My team was called the Spartans, too—how exciting!
+Aylisa is a 2017 graduate of Horizon Science Academy of Lorain, where she earned an honors diploma.
+At Horizon, she was the media coordinator for her robotics team, participated in many intercultural language competitions where she would sing in Turkish, and also won many awards from science fairs and math competitions.
+In addition, she participated in the Concept Young Scholars Program and the National Society of High School Scholars.
+Aylisa dreamt of attending Case Western Reserve ever since her first campus visit in the 9th grade.
+She has many creative interests in art and music, and plans to explore them in clubs or other activities throughout her remaining undergrad years.

 Intended Major: Biology or Political Science